Looking to buy your first serious baseball or softball bat?

 Here are some rough definitions of the three things.

 The MOST IMPORTANT thing to know is the swing weight.
-It is the only number of the three above that actually matter.
+It is the only number of the three above that matter.
 Sadly, no one prints all the swing weights of the bats.
 (Oh wait, we do: BBCOR, USSSA, USA, Fastpitch Swing Weight).

 Sometimes, bat manufacturers often refer to their bats as end-loaded (harder to swing) and ‘balanced (easier to swing).
-The standard for what those things actually mean varies across companies, and there is no standard for them to adhere to.
+The standard for what those things mean varies across companies, and there is no standard for them to adhere to.

 Here are 3 highlights to tricks on buying a used bat.

-Although it really just depends on what you’re looking for, our general guidance on the matter is this: when in doubt, buy last year’s model.
+Although it just depends on what you’re looking for, our general guidance on the matter is this: when in doubt, buy last year’s model.

 In the end, dialing in the right bat for a beginning buyer will require plenty of reading and looking at any given field you go to.
 See what the best kids and most experienced kids are using.
 Borrow a bat from your teammate and give it a go.
 See our endless amount of reviews and videos.

 In the end, you’ll need to pull the trigger on something.
 Probably, your first go-round won’t be the perfect bat.
 The above steps will get you closer to the right bat than we were when we bought our first performance bat years ago.